bitrix24/b24restdocs/api-reference/crm/timeline/activities/crm-activity-list.md

 - `<` — less than
 - `@` — IN (an array is passed as the value)
 - `!@`— NOT IN (an array is passed as the value)
 - `%` — LIKE, substring search.
 The `%` symbol in the filter value does not need to be passed.
-The search looks for the substring in any position of the string.
+The search looks for a substring at any position in the string.
 - `=%` — LIKE, substring search.
 The `%` symbol must be passed in the value.
 Examples:
   - "mol%" — searching for values starting with "mol"
   - "%mol" — searching for values ending with "mol"
-  - "%mol%" — searching for values where "mol" can be in any position.
+  - "%mol%" — searching for values where "mol" can be at any position
 - `%=` — LIKE (see description above)
 - `!%` — NOT LIKE, substring search.
 The `%` symbol in the filter value does not need to be passed.
 The search goes from both sides.
 - `=%` — NOT LIKE, substring search.
 The `%` symbol must be passed in the value.
 Examples:
   - "mol%" — searching for values not starting with "mol"
   - "%mol" — searching for values not ending with "mol"
-  - "%mol%" — searching for values where the substring "mol" is not present in any position.
+  - "%mol%" — searching for values where the substring "mol" is not present at any position
 - `!%=` — NOT LIKE (see description above)
-- `=` — equal, exact match (used by default)
+- `=` — equals, exact match (used by default)
 - `!=` - not equal
 - `!` — not equal
 ||